rshubhankar11/Notes/Microservices/MicroserviceNote.md

 1. Config Server use to handel common configuration of different microservices so that we don't have to repeat same configuration in every service .
-   b.

  For example we have common configuration of our Eureka client in every service for that we can create a config server and in other services we can simply refer to our config server.
 2. To setup config server we have to use dependance: